 Treaty Relations Commission of Manitoba

 Loretta Ross (Bimaashi Migizi) is a member of the Hollow Water First Nation in Manitoba and obtained her law degree from Queens’ University.
-Loretta has been a practicing lawyer for over 20 years and has served as legal counsel to numerous First Nation people, governments and organizations, including the Assembly of Manitoba Chiefs and Assembly of First Nations.
+Loretta has been a practicing lawyer for over 20 years and has served as legal counsel to numerous First Nations people, governments and organizations, including the Assembly of Manitoba Chiefs and the Assembly of First Nations.
 Over the years, Loretta has served as counsel for First Nations on child and family matters, residential school claims and land issues including specific claims, Treaty land entitlement, trusts and Hydro development.